SDMA case study: Reese

-- SDMA is a more reliable indicator of kidney function than creatinine in both AKI as well as CKD because it is more sensitive and increases earlier.2–4
+- SDMA is a more sensitive indicator of kidney function than creatinine in AKI as well as CKD and increases earlier.2–4

-- In pets like Reese, an increased SDMA in face of a urinary tract infection, should lead to additional investigation and a consideration for more aggressive treatment for pyelonephritis.
+- In pets like Reese, an increased SDMA in the face of a urinary tract infection should lead to additional investigation and a consideration for more aggressive treatment for pyelonephritis.

-- Long-term management and monitoring of these pets can help prevent and detect future infections and slow progression of underlying CKD.
+- Long-term management and monitoring of these pets can help detect future infections promptly for early treatment and slow progression of CKD.

 - Nabity MB, Lees GE, Boggess M, et al. Symmetric dimethylarginine assay validation, stability, and evaluation as a marker for early detection of chronic kidney disease in dogs.
 J Vet Intern Med.
 2015;29(4):1036–1044.